The Immune System –

 Read an important Disclosure Notice about personal health issues.

-What is the Immune Response?
+What is the Immune System and Response?

 For us to survive, our immune cell responses must recognize and determine the location and characteristics of pathogens immediately; then appropriately respond to kill the health invaders by chemicals or disrupting and breaking down the cell membrane (lysing) of a pathogen.
 Then phagocytosis occurs performed by phagocyte cells to ingest, evaluate and kill pathogens as appropriate.

 Innate and adaptive immunity are the two divisions of the immune system with some immune cells participating in both.
 Innate immunity involves defense mechanisms that are nonspecific and attack any antigen considered non-self without an origin from within the body.
 Included in innate immunity are the skin (the largest immune organ), tears and mucous membranes in the nose.

 Antigens are non-self substances present on all non-self that come from outside into the body and trigger an immune response due to chemicals unique to a specific antigen.
 In simplified terms, antigens are molecule name tags that can be bound to by an antigen-specific antibody (AB) or a B cell antigen receptor (BCR).
 Antigens are primarily microbes including bacteria, fungi and parasites.
 Antigens originating from our environment include viruses, chemicals, toxins, pollen and more.
 Harmless antigens that cause allergies are called allergens.

 Phagocytosis means “big eater” while the phagocytosis process involves a cell engulfing a particle, digesting the particle, and then expelling the waste products.
 Phagocyte cells protect the body by phagocytosing or ingesting pathogenic or harmful non-self foreign particles, bacteria, fungi and dead or dying cells.